inspeq/inspeq-docs/metrics.md

 **Objective**

-Evaluates how well the model generates coherent and logical responses that align with the context of the question.
+Evaluates how well the model generates responses that are internally consistent, logical, and meaningful.

 **Required Parameters**

-- `context`
 - `response`

 **Interpretation**

 The metric provides a coherence score between 0 and 1, indicating the logical flow and consistency of the response with the context.
-- "Incoherent" – The response is not logically connected to the context and may contain contradictions or irrelevant information.
+- "Incoherent" – The response is not logically consistent, contains contradictions, or lacks clarity.
-- "Slightly Coherent" – The response has some logical connection to the context but may contain minor inconsistencies or unclear elements.
-- "Coherent" – The response is logically consistent and flows naturally from the context.
+- "Coherent" – The response is logical, well-structured, and clear.

 **Usage**